 DIY Artist and music maker ERIKA emerged from a life coloured by the musical corners of London and Japan.
 Crafting beautiful and innovative pop, the mood can switch from haunting to joyous and from hope to despair from verse to verse.

-Her voice has also caught the attention of some very established artists.
-She toured with MIKA as his backing singer, provided backing vocals, keyboards & percussion for Skunk Anansie on their recent European Tour (2017) and recorded a guest vocal on two tracks with #1 UK artist, Bastille.
+Her voice has also caught the attention of some established artists.
+She provides backing vocals, keyboards & percussion for Skunk Anansie, backing vocals for Japanese artist, Hotei, has toured extensively with MIKAas his backing singer and recorded a guest vocal on two tracks with #1 UK artist, Bastille.

 Looking around at the faces facing stageward for the duration of ERIKA’s set, I couldn’t spot a single distracted or daydreaming man or woman.
 ERIKA can emote like a classically-trained actor, dissolving the artist-audience boundary by living every moment with a complete lack of inhibition and dragging all onlookers into that space alongside her.
 Unlike those world-class actors, however, ERIKA’s performance is one hundred percent real. www.themusicalmeltingpot.com